 - City of London: Middle Woodland sites, Matthew’s Woods

 - Pioneer log cabins and homesteads in London to GTA

 Discover Archaeology in Canada at the MOA:

 Sustainable Archaeology facility is an archaeological research facility that curates and holds in-trust collections from across Ontario.
 Click here to read more!

 Archaeology Programming: Classes and tour groups are invited to sign up for archaeology-focused educational programming.
 Our Archaeology In Ontario tour and Archaeologist for a Day program helps you discover what it’s like to be an archaeologist!
 Visitors are trained in archaeological methods, learn to identify artifacts, and participate in simulated digs or explore underwater archaeology.
-View our Education Brochure for details.
+View our Educational Programs page for details.